I may earn a commission if you click on links in this post and make a purchase.

 Yarrow (Achillea millefolium) can stop bleeding and disinfect wounds.

-Step 3: Make Infused Oil
+Make Infused Oil

-Before beginning the infusion, give the fresh herbs a rough chop with a knife.
+The next day, give the fresh herbs a rough chop with a knife.
 It doesn’t have to be fancy just give it all a chop so that there is more surface area exposed to the oil.

-The first is to simply put the herbs in a clean glass jar and cover with oil.
 Cover the jar with cheesecloth and secure with a rubber band.
 Let the jar sit in a sunny window for about month.
 Strain the herbs and proceed with making a salve.

-The second, quicker method, requires a gentle heating over low heat.
+A quicker method, requires a gentle heating over low heat.
 The easiest way to do this in my opinion is in a double boiler.
 If you have an actual double boiler pot, feel free to use that.
 Otherwise a small bowl place over a small saucepan works just fine.
 I keep a dedicated bowl for making salves because it can be incredibly difficult to remove melted beeswax and this way I never worry about it mixing with food.

 You’ll want to put an inch or two of water in the bottom of the double boiler or sauce pan.
 Bring the water to a boil.